TutsWiki/source/content/java/regex.md

   - Used to search the next string expression from the given text which matches the given regex pattern from the given start number.
 It also returns a boolean value.

 #### 2.2.2 Pattern Class
 Pattern class job is to compile the given regular expression which is used to define the pattern for a regex engine.
 This class accepts the pattern input provided by the user and compiles it so that matcher class can perform its tasks.
-One of the function in Pattern class is
+One of the functions in Pattern class is

 - Pattern.compile(String regex)
   - Its job is to compile the given regex pattern and return the instance of a pattern.

 #### 2.2.3 PatternSyntaxException Class
-It simply is used to find errors in regular expression patterns which is provided by the user.
+It simply is used to find errors in regular expression patterns which are provided by the user.

 #### Example
 ```java